 Some traditions are just for fun, like Maddy Gras, named after Interlochen founder Joseph E. Maddy.
 In this event, high school campers plan and host a carnival for all of the younger students.
 Cabins or units are also free to organize their own unique events.
 Past summers included an event called Counselor Makeovers, in which students choose costumes, makeup, and hairstyles for their camp counselors to model.
-Last year, Interlochen Top Chef pitted students against each other in a battle to prepare the tastiest cuisine.
-The contest was judged by senior camp staff.
+Some years, an event called Interlochen Top Chef pits students against each other in a battle to prepare the tastiest cuisine.
+The contest is judged by senior camp staff.

 During their time at Interlochen, campers are bound together by several historic traditions that have existed since the Arts Camp’s founding.
 Reveille and taps provide musical cues for the beginning and end of each day; distinctive blue-on-blue uniforms unify campers into one cohesive group of young artists.
 Since the 1950’s, Arts Camp has included Cabin Nights, weekly opportunities for students to bond with their cabinmates.
 These events usually include some kind of tasty, campfire-cooked treat—whether that’s a “campfire cone” or a Dutch oven pizza.
 “I want every single camper to cook something over a fire when they're here,” says Wesling.
 Most beloved of these older traditions is Les préludes, the last piece played by the World Youth Symphony Orchestra each summer.
 Established by student request, the emotive tune has been an Interlochen tradition since 1928.
 Today, it offers a fitting finale to a summer students will never forget.